 The Board will review this Charter annually to keep it up to date and consistent with the Board's objectives and responsibilities.
-This Charter was approved by the Board of Directors on 17 June 2019.
+This Charter was updated and approved by the Board of Directors on 14th August 2023.

 The Charter incorporates the following: